gar-codespace/OperationsPatternScripts/README.md

 How to add this plugin to JMRI.
 How to set up and use this plugin.
 Yard pattern example.
 Intra-Plant switching example.
-How to modify this plugin
+How to modify this plugin.

 ## Testing
 This plugin has been tested with: